 Successful campus-community partnerships are crucial to the development of service-learning projects that have lasting impact.
-Bentley service-learning's community partners identify real community needs and collaborate with BSLC to meet those needs.
-Working with faculty, staff, and project managers, community partners also play the important role of guiding Bentley students on site as they engage with the clients the community partner serves.
+Bentley Service-Learning and Civic Engagement Center's community partners identify real community needs and collaborate with BSLCE to meet those needs.
+Working with faculty, staff, and program managers, community partners also play the important role of guiding Bentley students on site as they engage with the clients the community partner serves.

 The service projects that Bentley students deliver are wide-ranging.
 Some examples include:

 - Tutoring Waltham residents in computer skills

 - Working with nonprofit organizations to develop marketing plans, business strategies, sustainability plans, and enhanced IT capabilities

 - Working on a variety of social service projects for school-aged youth, elders, the economically disadvantaged, and individuals whose native language is not English

 Partners include, among others, public service agencies, schools, after-school programs, governmental entities, and nonprofit corporations.
 In addition, BSLCE students also provide income tax preparation assistance through VITA, the Voluntary Income Tax Assistance program.
 For a complete list of our partners and the Service-Learning programs that we oversee with them, take a look at our programs page: http://www.bentley.edu/centers/service-learning-center/programs

 - Help BSLCE identify important community needs and provide a service opportunity that meets those needs.

 - Provide adequate and consistent project supervision for students, and project feedback to faculty and BSLCE staff.

 Responsibilities of the Bentley Service-Learning and Civic Engagement Center